airkod/light.v2.api/README.md

 #### 3.3.2.
 Basic body

-For all CRUD operations, it is necessary to include the name of the collection in the body, as each CRUD operation affects a specific collection.
+For all CRUD operations except `command`, it is necessary to include the name of the collection in the body, as each CRUD operation affects a specific collection.

 ```json